MoamenMohameed/MiniGis/README.md

-# Mini GIS Pro - Spatial Analysis
+# Mini GIS  - Spatial Analysis

 ## Description
 This is a web-based GIS application built using the **Esri ArcGIS JavaScript SDK (4.28)**.